ftorning/github-cheatsheet/README.md

    * Github is a website that stores repositories on the internet (remotely) an allows multiple people to work collaboratively on the same project without making conflicting changes.

-Below are very basic Git steps and commands for reference.
 If you need additional information or are unsure about the use of a function, use ``$ git <function> -h`` for a manual (this works for linux commands too!)

 For example: